On early-warning of full versus partial Atlantic overturning circulation collapse: Introduction

 \section{Introduction}

-The Atlantic Meridional Overturning Circulation (AMOC) is a major pattern in the climate system and a large contributor to the global meridional heat transport, carrying 1.2~PW of heat northward across the subtropics \cite{JOH23}.
-A collapse of the AMOC would lead to dramatic decreases in temperature especially in Northern Europe, while warming the Southern Hemisphere and producing various cascading impacts \cite{JAC15}.
-This possibility was pointed out by Stommel in 1961 \cite{STO61}, where a bistability of the AMOC was shown in a conceptual model as a result of the competing positive salt-advection and negative temperature-advection feedbacks.
-In the model, the strength of the circulation is determined by the opposing influence of atmospheric freshwater and temperature forcing on the meridional density gradient.
-As the forcing changes, a saddle-node bifurcation can occur where the present-day state loses stability and the circulation enters a weak salinity-driven state.
-This is a bifurcation-induced tipping point (TP) \cite{ASH12}.

-Presently, the atmospheric forcing gradients onto the Atlantic are changing due to polar amplification of global warming, as well as increased glacial ice melt and changing precipitation patterns.
-Both increased warming and freshening of northern Atlantic surface waters could lead to a shutoff of convection and thereby the AMOC's current downwelling path.
-Due the likely existence of the salt-advection feedback - consistent with the observation that the Atlantic imports salt \cite{RAH96,ARU24}, whereby an initial AMOC weakening would be amplified in a self-reinforcing way by decreasing surface salinity in downwelling regions - this may happen abruptly and irreversibly.
-The possibility for AMOC tipping is strongly supported by abrupt North Atlantic climate changes seen in paleoclimate records of the last glacial period \cite{RAH02,HEN16}.
+The Atlantic Meridional Overturning Circulation (AMOC) is a major climate pattern and a large contributor to the global meridional heat transport \cite{JOH23}.
+Increased warming (polar amplification) and freshening of northern Atlantic surface waters could lead to a shutoff of convection and thereby the AMOC's current downwelling path.
+Due to the likely existence of the salt-advection feedback \cite{RAH96,ARU24} - whereby an initial AMOC weakening would be amplified in a self-reinforcing way by decreasing surface salinity in downwelling regions - this may happen abruptly and irreversibly.
+An AMOC collapse would lead to dramatic decreases in Northern Europe temperatures while warming the Southern Hemisphere and producing various cascading impacts \cite{JAC15}.